What is a Probation Violation?

 Examples of Probation Violations:

-One example of a violation includes if a police officer arrests you on a new case.
-Other examples include if you do not pay your fine, do not keep in contact with the probation department, and do not complete drug and alcohol treatment (if this was one of the conditions).
+One example of a violation is if a police officer arrests you on a new case.
+Other examples include: if you do not pay your fine, you do not keep in contact with the probation department, or you do not complete drug and alcohol treatment (if this was one of the conditions).

 How to Handle a Probation Violation: